-- 1 The TNC positions the tool over the cutter infeed point, taking the allowance for side into account. - 2 In the first plunging depth, the tool mills the contour from inside outward at the milling feed rate. - 3 First the island contours (C and D in the figure at right) are rough-milled until the pocket contour (A, B) is approached. - 4 In the next step the TNC moves the tool to the next plunging depth and repeats the roughing procedure until the program depth is reached. - 5 Finally the TNC retracts the tool to the clearance height.
+- 1 The TNC positions the tool over the cutter infeed point, taking the allowance for side into account. - 2 In the first plunging depth, the tool mills the contour from inside outward at the milling feed rate. - 3 First the island contours (C and D in the figure at right) are rough-milled until the pocket contour (A, B) is approached. - 4 In the next step the TNC moves the tool to the next plunging depth and repeats the roughing procedure until the program depth is reached. - 5 Finally, the tool retracts in the tool axis to the clearance height or to the position last programmed before the cycle.
+This depends on the parameter ConfigDatum, CfgGeoCycle, posAfterContPocket.